-Professional Development Institutes are intense 4-hour workshops that are designed to provide participants with in-depth information.
-Participants registered for a PDI will receive 4 continuing education contact hours for their participation.
+Professional Development Institutes are intense 4-hour (or 6-hour) workshops that are designed to provide participants with in-depth information.
+Participants registered for a PDI will receive 4 continuing education contact hours (6 for Career Center Tour) for their participation.
 Refreshment breaks will be provided.
 Participants must register for these sessions.

 NCDA is an NBCC-Approved Continuing Education Provider (ACEP) and may offer NBCC-approved clock hours for events that meet NBCC requirements.
 The ACEP solely is responsible for all aspects of the program.

 Monday, June 29,2015 ~ 8:30 am - 5:00 pm